 How do you put your cookie dough on your baking mats?
 For me, I always use a mini ice cream scoop.
 Not only does it give you uniform-sized cookies, but it is also the easiest and fastest way to do it:

-After having placed all your cookie dough in a baking mat, I have an additional step that I want to teach you.
-Use a fork to flatten your cookies before putting it in the oven:
+After having placed all your cookie dough on a baking mat, I have an additional step that I want to teach you.
+Use a fork to flatten your cookies before putting them in the oven:

 Now, here are your SunButter cookies!
 All good to go in your favorite cookie jar or directly on a plate, ready to be devoured 🙂

 Frequently Asked Questions for SunButter Cookies Recipe: